lgervasoni/urbansprawl/README.md

 ## Example

-OpenStreetMap is retrieved using the Overpass API.
+OpenStreetMap data is retrieved using the Overpass API.

 Results are depicted for the city of **Lyon, France**: